ozyohthree/unit-testing/README.md

 - Use @Timeout annotation to specify max execution time for a test either at class level or method level
 - Use assertTimeout for more precise control.
 #### Running multiple tests in Parallel
-- Create config file with the following properties;
+- Create config file with the following properties

 ```junit.jupiter.execution.parallel.enabled = true```
 ```junit.jupiter.execution.parallel.config.strategy = dynamic```
 #### Annotate Class with